From Thelma and Louise and A League of Their Own to Walking and Talking and Career Girls, Top 10 Films takes a look at the best female buddy movies.

 8. Outrageous Fortune (Hiller, 1987)

 Bette Midler and Shelley Long star as warring actresses who have to settle their differences when the man they were both sleeping with disappears.
+Adversity brings this pair together and what begins as hatred quite quickly turns into blossoming friendship.

 7. Big Business (Abrahams, 1988)

 Bette Midler and Lily Tomlin play two roles each as identical twins who are mismatched at birth and discover the existence of their twin later in the life.
 Based loosely on Shakespeare’s The Comedy of Errors, the comedy farce focuses on the clash between one set of sisters from a rich family and the other from a poor one.
+The delightful performances of Midler and Tomlin in their dual roles make this one of the best female buddy movies.

 6. Career Girls (Leigh, 1997)

 Mike Leigh’s Career Girls focuses on the friendship of two women as they spend a few days together in London.
 They reminisce about their university days together as events in their past begin to intrude on the present.
-Katrin Cartlidge and Lynda Steadman deliver exceptionally natural performances that are representative of the great body of work by Mike Leigh, particularly his ability to work with actors.
+Katrin Cartlidge and Lynda Steadman deliver exceptionally natural performances that are representative of the great body of work by Leigh, particularly his ability to work collaboratively with actors.

 5. Walking and Talking (Holofcener, 1996)